squinkylabs/SquinkyVCV/docs/substitute.md

 # Substitute

 Substitute is a copy of the VCOs from the Moog Subharmonicon.
-It’s not finished, but it’s pretty close now.
-It’s implemented from the Fundamental VCO-1, which has been heavily modified to generate the subs.
+It’s adapted from the Fundamental VCO-1, which has been heavily modified to generate the subs.
 This VCO has very low aliasing.
 So, unlike the divisions you would get with a typical divider, there is almost no aliasing in these subs.

-Oh, except there is a pretty bad bug that while the Sawtooth subs are very clean, the square wave subs have a lot of digital grunge in them.
-I'd like to get rid of it, but so far have not been able to.

-At this point it might be best to consult the Moog manual or a video to learn about this gizmo.

 Like the Moog unit each "voice" has two fundamentals, and each fundamental has two subharmonics.